TheBubblesCompany/bubbles-react-native-bridge/README.md

 #### openService(service_id)

-Ask phone to open a specific Service.
+Asks the application to open a specific Service.

 ##### Parameters: